rafaelcaricio/gst-log-viewer/README.md

 ## Usage

 1. Upload a GStreamer log file using the upload interface
+2. Explore the timeline chart to see log entry distribution over time:
+   - Change the time interval grouping (from microseconds to minutes) using the dropdown
+   - Click or drag on the timeline to select a specific time range
+   - Use the brush below the timeline to zoom in on specific regions
+   - Clear time range selection using the "Clear" button
-2. Use the filters panel to narrow down the log entries
+3. Use the filters panel to narrow down the log entries by level, category, etc.
-3. View and paginate through the filtered log entries
+4. View and paginate through the filtered log entries
-4. Adjust the entries per page as needed
+5. Adjust the entries per page as needed

 ## Technical Details